JovianX/helm-release-plugin/README.md

 ```

 Supproted outputs: `text`(defaul), `yaml` and `json`.
-For example, to see when `redis` release scheduled for deletion, run:
+For example, to see when `redis` release is scheduled for deletion, run:
 ```
 helm release ttl redis
 Scheduled release removal date: Tue Aug 30 20:12:00 EEST 2022